- FeLV is a retrovirus that invades the organs of the immune system and can infect cells in the bone marrow.

 Sharing food bowls, grooming each other, and sharing a litter box can cause cats in a household to spread FeLV from one to another.
 FeLV can also be spread through deep bite wounds, which is uncommon in pets, but more prevalent in feral and stray cats.

 The most common way for cats to be infected with FeLV is to contract it as a kitten from the mother cat.
 Kittens are infected with FeLV much more easily than adult cats.
-As cats get older, they build natural immunity to FeLV which prevents infection.
+As cats get older, they build natural immunity to FeLV which reduces their risk of infection.
 Adult cats that are immunocompromised for any reason (i.e. high stress or another medical condition that lowers the immune system) will be more easily infected with FeLV.

 Cats that live outdoors and/or are not spayed or neutered are more likely to contract FeLV.
 Outdoor cats are exposed to other cats of unknown health and are more likely to get into fights with other cats.
 Cats that are not spayed or neutered are more likely to fight with other cats and can suffer deep bite wounds that spread FeLV.